Fermat-ORG/media-kit/README.md

 <br><br>

-###### These graphics are intended to be used to preserve the image of Fermat to be mentioned in a blog or in print.
-Do not use other artwork from our site without authorization or imply sponsorship, endorsement, or false association with Fermat.
+###### These graphics are intended to be used freely by the media and are intended to preserve the image of Fermat when mentioned in a blog, in print or the media in general.
+Do not use other artwork from outside this repository without authorization or imply sponsorship, endorsement, or false association with Fermat.

 ======